 Some aspects of computing require higher level maths skills than others, but throughout your studies you will be using some level of maths within the curriculum.
 It is vital that students taking an HNC in Computing are aware that these skills will be required throughout their studies and as part of learning activities and assessments to ensure their skills are in line with current industry standards.

-When studying an HNC in Computing as a full time student, you will be in college 12 hours per week.
-Part-time students will be in college 6 hours per week, currently a Tuesday and Thursday evening, 6:00-9:00 pm.
+When studying an HNC in Computing as a full-time student, you will be in college 12 hours per week.

-You are expected to study outside of college a similar amount of time in order to successfully complete the qualification.
+You are expected to complete an additional 12 hours of study outside of college in order to successfully complete the qualification.

 Full-time HNC students spend 12 hours per week in class delivery, generally over 3 days per week.